 CONFERENCE FEES

-The basic conference fee for a regular participant is 400 EUR, for a student 200 EUR.
+The basic conference fee for a regular participant is 400 EUR, for a student 200 EUR (applicable until April 15, 2026).

-The conference fee includes access to the complete scientific program, get-together party, as well as lunch Monday-Thursday, and the book of collected abstracts.
+The conference fee includes access to the complete scientific program, get-together party, as well as lunch Monday-Thursday.

 Purpose: SCTE&IMC registration fee First name SURNAME